To Improve Participation – Positive Learning & Development in youth sports and football – A vision that started back in 2009 and updated 2015

 - To encourage and to assist in the field of coach education.

-“No child should be told he/she can’t play football, football or soccer as we know it now is their game and every child in every part of the world should never be told he/she is not good enough to play”. tweet
+“No child should be told he/she can’t play football, football is their game and every child in every part of the world should never be told he/she is not good enough, to PLAY”.

 Remember the Kids are the customers and it’s our job to keep the customer happy!